Engineering-Research-and-Development/true-connector-execution_core_container/README.md

 #if a period "." that is URL encoded "%2E" should be allowed in the path or not
 allowUrlEncodedPeriod=true
 ```
+*IMPORTANT:* If you're not an expert, the strong advice is to keep values at their default values.
+If you decide to change values, pay special attention to allowHeaderNames and allowHeaderValues, since those set values are exclusive and considered as only values that should be present in the header.

 ## How to Test
 The reachability could be verified using the following endpoints: